By Dr. Hammond, DVM (@thehonestvet)

-The first and important sign of hip dysplasia in dogs is the decreased activity.
-The dog avoids motion.
+The first important sign of hip dysplasia in dogs is decreased activity as the dog avoids motion.
 Your dog might face difficulty in jumping or running.
-Climbing becomes difficult and even rising might be a challenge for a dog suffering with dysplasia.
+Climbing becomes difficult, and even standing up might be a challenge for a dog suffering with dysplasia.

 Can a dog with hip dysplasia live longer?